 @

 A temple hall where the Buddhist deity *Jizou ’n‘ (Sk.
 Ksitigarbha) is enshrined.
-He is a bodhisattva dedicated to rescuing souls trapped in realms of evil.
-He is especially popular as the protector of children and the souls of dead chilcren.
+He is a bodhisattva *bosatsu •ìŽF dedicated to rescuing souls trapped in realms of evil.
+He is especially popular as the protector of children and the souls of dead children.
 There is no established style of building to house a statue of Jizou.
-For example: A hexagonal (8.73m per side) building *rokkaku endou ˜ZŠp‰~“° at Choukouji ’·ŒõŽ›( 1510), Aichi prefecture is a jjzoudou.
-The Sanbutsuji Jizoudou ŽO•§Ž›’n‘ “°, Muromachi period, in Tottori prefecture is 3~4 bays (6.33 ~7.92m), and is constructed in an overhang style kake-zukuri Œœ‘¢.
+For example: A hexagonal (8.73m per side) building *rokkaku endou ˜ZŠp‰~“° at Choukouji ’·ŒõŽ› (1510), Aichi prefecture is a jizoudou.
+The Sanbutsuji Jizoudou ŽO•§Ž›’n‘ “° (Muromachi period) in Tottori prefecture, is 3~4 bays (6.33 ~7.92m), and is constructed in an overhang style kake-zukuri Œœ‘¢.
 It is identical to the *monjudou •¶Žê“° at the same temple.
-The Shoufukuji Jizoudou ³•ŸŽ›’n‘ “° (1407) in Tokyo, is an excellent example of a typical 5~5 bay (8.12 ~8.12m) Zen style *zenshuuyou ‘T@—l, building.
-The Houryuuji Jizoudou –@—²Ž›’n‘ “° is a small 3~3 bay (5.13~5.13m) bay hall in wayou style *wayou ˜a—l.
-The Shin'yakushiji Jizouodu V–òŽtŽ›’n‘ “° Kamakura period, Nara, is a 1~1 bay hall (3.05~3.05m) in ‚—ayou style.
-The Entakuji Jizoudou ‰–‘òŽ›’n‘ “°, Muromachi period.
-Yamanashi prefecture is a 3~4 bay (6.36~7.27m) structure with a mixture of Zen and wayou styles.
-These six Jizou halls are designated as important cultural properties.
+The Shoufukuji Jizoudou ³•ŸŽ›’n‘ “° (1407) in Tokyo, is an excellent example of a typical 5~5 bay (8.12 ~8.12m) Zen style building *zenshuuyou ‘T@—l.
+The Houryuuji Jizoudou –@—²Ž›’n‘ “° in Nara, is a small 3~3 bay (5.13~5.13m) bay hall in wayou style *wayou ˜a—l.
+The Shin'yakushiji Jizouodu V–òŽtŽ›’n‘ “° (Kamakura period) in Nara, is a 1~1 bay hall (3.05~3.05m) in ‚—ayou style.
+The Entakuji Jizoudou ‰–‘òŽ›’n‘ “° (Muromachi period) in Yamanashi prefecture, is a 3~4 bay (6.36~7.27m) structure with a mixture of Zen and wayou styles.
+These six Jizoudou are designated as important cultural properties.

 @